sabitor/md5tabsum/README.md

 Instance Keyword | Value | Comments
 --- | --- | ---
 Active | 0 or 1 | Set to 1 uses this instance, set to 0 this instance is skipped.
 It helps temporarily disable or enable an instance from being considered.
 This config file parameter is optional.
 If not set it defaults to 0.
-LogLevel | 0 or 1 or 2 | Specifies the level of detail of the log output, where 0 means no logging, 1 means simple logging, and 2 means extended logging.
-This config file parameter is optional.
-If not set it defaults to 0.
 Host | DNS name or IP address | This config file parameter is mandatory.
 Port | port number | This config file parameter is mandatory.
 User | user name | This config file parameter is mandatory.